MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation

-Before evaluating the domain adaptation performance of DS$^2$Net on MMOTU image dataset, we first conduct no domain adaptation experiment, which directly applies a source-trained model on target images.
+Before evaluating the domain adaptation performance of DS$^2$Net on MMOTU image dataset, we first conduct no domain adaptation experiment.
+In this experiment, PSPNet and SegFormer are trained by source annotated samples and evaluated on target samples using the configurations in Tab.\ref{Tab3}.
 The results are shown in Tab.\ref{Tab6}.
-Previous methods~\cite{SIFA, DSFN} apply no domain adaptation experiment between CT and MRI images.
+Previous methods~\cite{SIFA, DSFN} apply no domain adaptation experiment between CT and MR images.
 The segmentation results always dramatically decrease (40$\sim$60\% lower than single-modality training).
-Compared to previous results, our results on domain adaptation do not decrease by large margin, E.g. when SegFormer is trained with OTU\_2d and evaluated on OTU\_CEUS, the $IoU$ value decreases by 11.92\% (73.03\% $\sim$ 61.11\%) comparing with target-trained SegFormer.
+Compared to previous results, our results on domain adaptation do not decrease by large margin, E.g., when SegFormer is trained with OTU\_2d and evaluated on OTU\_CEUS, the $IoU$ value decreases by 11.92\% (73.03\% $\sim$ 61.11\%) comparing with target-trained SegFormer.
 It worth noting that the results training with OTU\_2d and evaluating on OTU\_CEUS are more valuable, because OTU\_2d has more training samples than OTU\_CEUS (Tab.\ref{Tab1}).
-No domain adaptation experiments results inspires us to explore the potential of feature alignment and distinct/universal feature extraction.
+No domain adaptation experiments results inspire us to explore the potential of feature alignment and distinct/universal feature extraction.

-\subsubsection{Cross-Domain Semantic Segmentation Experiments.}
+\subsubsection{Cross-Domain Semantic Segmentation Experiments}